cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ProtectionGroupsApi.md

             "ids_example",
         ],
-    ) # UpdateProtectionGroupsStateRequest | Specifies the parameters to perform an action of list of Protection Groups.
+    ) # UpdateProtectionGroupsStateRequest | Specifies the parameters to perform an action of list of Protection Groups. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Perform an action like pause, resume, active, deactivate on all specified Protection Groups.
 	api_response = client.protection_groups.update_protection_groups_state(body)
+	pprint(api_response)
+except ApiException as e:
+	print("Exception when calling ProtectionGroupsApi->update_protection_groups_state: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Perform an action like pause, resume, active, deactivate on all specified Protection Groups.
+	api_response = client.protection_groups.update_protection_groups_state(body, access_cluster_id=access_cluster_id, region_id=region_id)
 	pprint(api_response)
 except ApiException as e:
 	print("Exception when calling ProtectionGroupsApi->update_protection_groups_state: %s\n" % e)